mpruna/prasleas/_posts/2020-05-29-Statistics-And-Analytics-ABCs.md

 #### Sampling and Population

 If we want an accurate answer for a question we must poll the entire population.
-If we want an accurate answer for a question we must poll the entire population.
-But this is not achievable due to money, time and resources constraints.
+But this is not achievable due to money, time, and resources constraints.

 In statistical terms, we want our samples to be representative of their corresponding populations.
-If a sample is representative, then the  sampling error is low.
+If a sample is relevant, then the sampling error is low.
 The more representative a sample is, the smaller the sampling error.
 The less representative a sample is, the greater the sampling error.

-So instead we choose samples that are representatives and could give an answer with a reasonable uncertainty interval.

 In statistics, the set of all individuals relevant to a particular statistical question is called a population.
-For our analyst's question, all the fighters inside the UFC are relevant.
-So the population in  this case consisted from all the fighters in the company.
+For our analysis, all the fighters from the UFC represent a population.